Wednesdays, 7 - 9 pm. September 10, 17, October 1, 8, ,15, 29(6 weeks)

 Watercolour Paper

-140 pound cold press watercolour paper.
-I recommended Strathmore 300 series, Fabriano 1264 pads or other brands are suitable.
+140 pound cold press watercolour paper is recommended.
+Strathmore 300 series or other brands are suitable.
 The high rag content will tolerate scrubbing and washing.
+Full sheets 22"x30"can be bought and cut as required.
 For the lessons you will need two pieces of paper roughly 8x10 size (or 1/8 sheet) per class.
 I use a steel edged ruler for cutting sheets.

 Backboard